nykez/gmod-tracker/README.md

 Coming soon: Facepunch Commit tracker - this bot will be refactored into a generic facepunch commit tracker with more functionality.

 ## Installion / Help
+1. Invite the bot
+2. Give it sufficent permissions to read/write in the channel you're going to assign `setchannel` too. (**very important**)
+3. Done

 ## How to use
+Set a commit channel using `~setchannel`.
+After that all Garry's Mod commits will be broadcastes to that channel in real time.

 ## Commands
 *permission: adminstrator*